irnnr/vagrant-typo3/README.md

 1. Download and install VirtualBox
 2. Download and install Vagrant - the most recent version should be fine
-3. Install the vagrant-hostmanager plugin: In a terminal execute `vagrant plugin install vagrant-hostmanager`
+3. Install the vagrant plugins: In a terminal execute
+    - `vagrant plugin install vagrant-hostmanager`
+    - `vagrant plugin install vagrant-omnibus`
+    - `vagrant plugin install vagrant-vbguest`
 4. Use RubyGems to install Librarian Chef by executing the following command a terminal: `gem install librarian-chef`
-5. Check out your project from source control
+5. Clone your project from source control into the `htdocs` folder
 6. Let Librarian fetch all the Chef cookbooks and their dependencies by executing `librarian-chef install`
 7. Now you are ready to `vagrant up` in your project directory